 Sexually Transmitted Infections (STI's)

-Did you know there were almost 420000 in England in 2016 with Chlamydia accounting for almost half of STI's diagnosed.
-We also know the highest rates occur in young people aged 15 to 25.
+Did you know there were approximately 470000 infections diagnosed in England and Wales in 2019 with Chlamydia accounting for almost half of STI's diagnosed.
+We have also seen concerning increases in gonorrhoea in the last few years along with a rise in drug resistant strains of this particular infection.
+We also know the highest rates occur in young people aged 15 to 25, for example this age group account for approximately two thirds of all infections despite only making up atround 11% of the population.
 For more information on different STI's and the risks see our STI page.

 The Royal College of General Practitioners (RCGP) have produced a couple of useful guides for parents and children explaining how confidentiality applies to young people accessing healthcare services.